 Yes, and this is ideal if you are making it for a party.
 Put all of the ingredients in the slow cooker and cook on low for 2-3 hours.
 You can keep it on warm in the slow cooker too.

-I would recommend that this is made and drunk on the same day, as it tastes better fresh.
-However, if you do have leftovers then once it is cooled it can be stored in an air tight container in the fridge for up to 3 days.
+I would recommend that you drink this on the same day it is made, as it tastes better fresh.
+However, if you do have leftovers then once it is cooled it can be stored in an airtight container in the fridge for up to 3 days.

 If you've tried this Mulled Apple Juice, let us know how you got on in the comments below.